bsatroop53/edit.bsatroop53.com/src/BsaTroop53Editor.MarkdownContent/Content/FAQ.md

 ### I don't know what the date of an event is?

 * Give it your best guess, and check the "This date is an estimate" checkbox.
 When the post goes live, it will say the date is an estimate.

+### I'm not posting about an outing or event, what do I put as the post date?

+If you're posting something such as scout skills, recipes, or anything that isn't covering an event that happened on a specific date, just use today's date to show when the post was created.

+### Which category should I put my post in?

+These are the current recommendations of the type of post to put in each category:

+#### Outings

+* Anytime the troop gets together and does something that does not fall under any other category can fall under this.
+* Highway cleanups, memorial day parades, or day hikes could all fall under this.
+* If there was a "generic" category, this would be the closest thing to it.

+#### Recipes

+* Any recipes that can be used for camping, a hike, or anything related to scouting.

+#### Scout Skills

+* Tips on skills a scout should know such as knot tying, first aid, etc.

+#### Camping Trips

+* Posts that show recent camping trips.

+#### Eagle Projects

+* Posts showing off a scout's Eagle project.

+#### Press Releases

+Whenever something major occurs that the media would be interested in picking up should go under here.
+This includes, but is not limited to:

+* When a scout completes their Eagle broad of review.
+* When a scout or scouts do something unique that is newsworthy.
+* An upcoming troop event where the community is invited to.

 ### What is "Markdown"?